belgaard/Leantest/Introduction.md

 At the time of writing, we write such tests at *all levels*, ranging from tests which are similar to traditional unit tests, middle-ground tests which cover e.g. database stored procedures, and all the way to full-fledged system integration tests.
 All of these with a consistent syntax and design of test code and mocks.

 Covering all levels required that we expanded the concept of mocks.
 Essentially, to us a mock is something that substitutes, or *mocks away*, some production code, whereas a *state handler* is something that handles data for the test target without mocking away production code.
 Low levels of test, those that are similar to traditional unit tests, will do some mocking.
 High levels of tests, those that are similar to integration tests, will, at least ideally, not mock at all but will probably use state handlers.
 The middle ground tests will use a mix.
-State handlers need to interact wit a test environment, but LeanTest.Net is not concerned with the details of that.
+State handlers need infrastructure support in order to interact with a test environment, but LeanTest.Net is not concerned with the details of that.

 ## The Concept